Macular Degeneration

 Treatment of Macular Degeneration

-Treatment depends on the type of macular degeneration and the stage of the disease:
+Treatment of macular degeneration depends on the type and stage:

-1. Treatment of Dry Macular Degeneration There is no definitive cure, but disease progression can be slowed through:
+There is no cure, but progression can be slowed using:

 Why Choose Dr. Yazan Salama?